 So even if it’s raining and dark, the Nikon D500 will get great images you can post online in no time thanks to its built-in WiFi that helps you operate the camera directly from your smartphone.

-Weight: 1.2 pounds
+Weight: 1.2 lb

-Dimensions: 6.2 x 5.7 x 5.2 inches
+Dimensions: 6.2 x 5.7 x 5.2 in

+Description: The Sony Alpha A6300 Mirrorless Camera has a compact design and a minimal weight, so you can practically carry this in your pocket – or almost.
 What we like best about this camera is its fast auto-focus which enables you to get every detail you need and take speedy shots.